Introduction to the physics of the total cross-section at LHC: A Review of Data and Models: Introduction

 \section{Introduction}

-This review is primarily about total cross-sections at high energies of hadrons and photons.
+This review aims at illustrating the development of studies of total hadronic cross-sections in a historical perspective, primarily for hadrons and photons at high energies.

 The optical theorem relates a total cross-section linearly to the absorptive part of a forward elastic amplitude.
 Moreover, at very high energies, as the imaginary part of the forward amplitude dominates the real part, the elastic differential cross-section in the forward direction becomes proportional to the square of the total cross-section.
 Thus, discussions about total cross-sections become entwined with that of elastic cross-sections.
 Hence, in this review considerable attention is also paid both to experimental and theoretical aspects of the elastic cross-sections.

 As this rather lengthy review discusses many subjects, we provide below a quick overview to help a reader choose sections of the review that may be of particular interest.
 Serving mostly as a guide through the large material we shall deal with, no references are included in this general introduction, but they are of course available in the individual sections, at the beginning of which we provide a description of contents and a brief guide to the subsections.